 And, the topping on the cake for our main courses was a massaman curry, made with beef cheek.
 I’ve never had a beef cheek curry, and this one was impressive.
 The beef cheek was tender, but rich, much like the massaman curry.
 The curry was also offset by tender chunks of sweet potatoes and carrots.
 It was a great dish, but perhaps a little too rich for the end of our meal.

 Despite my very full belly, the chef then sent out a series of desserts.
-My all time favorite Thai dessert, mango sticky rice, was dressed up with a cool coconut ice cream.
-Image is from my Galaxy S8.
+My all-time favorite Thai dessert, mango sticky rice, was dressed up with a cool coconut ice cream.

 We were excited for our fancy evening out, even if it meant leaving our private villa for a night.
 Although, it was hard to keep a group of travel bloggers and social media influencers away from their phones for a night.
 When I suggested we try to enjoy our meal and be “in the moment”, it quickly earned me the new house nickname “mom.”